Methamphetamine is usually either smoked or inject, and both ways result in the drug reaching the brain very quickly. This causes a rush of euphoria.

 Saliva tests for meth usually include a swab of your mouth or tongue with an absorbent material.
 Meth can be detected in the saliva by a drug test for one to four days after last used.

 How Long Does Meth Stay in Your Urine?

+Urine testing for meth is common since it’s relatively non-invasive and fast.
 Meth can usually be detected in urine for up to three days after use.
-However, in those who have been using heavily for a long time, it can be detected for up to a week.
+However, in those who have been using it heavily for a long time, it can be detected for up to a week.

 How Long Does Meth Stay in Your Hair?

 Meth can be detected in a hair test for up 90 days.

 Here’s how it works: After you use any drug, the metabolites from those drugs accumulate in your hair follicles.
 As your hair grows, its follicle will deposit these chemicals in it.
 Hair tests can detect those chemicals.